Marie Skłodowska-Curie Actions (MSCA) offer funding for PhD students to study across Europe.

 One such event is European Researchers’ Night (NIGHT) which is coordinated under MSCA to stimulate young people’s interest in research careers.
 The annual event was held in September this year, with activities in cities all across Europe.
 For more information, visit the website.

 MSCA funding is open to PhD students of all disciplines, irrespective of nationality, for up to four years.
 It covers full costs of accommodation and travel, as well as providing a monthly living allowance, together with support for mobility (between different institutions within your ITN) and a family allowance.

 All student researchers are financed throughout the period of the ITN they apply to.

-Applying for an MSCA position is very much like applying for a job role.
+Applying for an MSCA position is very much like applying for a job.